Trusted Henderson Divorce Attorneys Ready to Win Your Case

 Have Questions About Separation?
 We Have the Answers.

 As you begin the divorce process, it’s only normal that you’ll have many questions.
 You’ll probably wonder about the division of your marital property, alimony, child support, and child custody, to name only a few issues of many that may arise.
 Family legal matters cases can be complex and confusing for those who are inexperienced with their technicalities.
 This is understandable.
-It’s also why you’ll need dedicated Henderson divorce attorneys on your side who understand the complexities of the law and has the experience to put that understanding into practice.
+It’s also why you’ll need dedicated Henderson divorce attorneys on your side who understand the complexities of the law and have the experience to put that understanding into practice.
 At Mills & Anderson, we are those lawyers.
 Our Henderson divorce attorneys have handled many divorce cases in the Henderson area successfully, and we would be glad to help you through this process as well.

 Addressing First Things First